CrazyTim/spin-wheel/README.md

 # Spin Wheel

-An easy to use, themeable component for randomising choices and prizes.
+An easy to use web component for randomising choices and prizes.

 ## Features